Teachers V/s Facilitators

 But then some days back I was watching a short movie named ‘The journey of human race’.
 It changed my point of view.
 According to that movie on BBC entertainment human race evolved thousands of years ago on a single continent of Africa.
 Africa is disconnected from the entire world by vast oceans on two sides and harsh desert on the third.
 Thousands of years ago when there were no modern modes of transport available, only a single group of people dared to cross those extremities and travel into the unknown and popularized rest of the world.
 So if you are not an African i.e. if you are Asian, European or Mongolian you are the descendants of that single group of people.
 Just imagine how the world would have been now if those people would have thought, Can I cross these extremities?, Can I travel into the unknown?
 Can I change my living conditions?
 Can I change the world?

 The popular school of believing in Satyagraha & ahimsa to fight against injustice was devised only by one man, our very own Mahatma Gandhi.
 It is his belief in ahimsa to change his life and the world led to the independence of India and many other colonized countries and people.

 This can be very well learnt from our beloved Gurudev Sri Sri Ravishankarji.
-Decades ago he single handedly planted a small sampling of ‘Art of living’ which has now branched in entire world and still blooming and blossoming.
-Guruji ‘s smile and thoughts have ripple effect which changes everything around him, making everyone happy.
+Decades ago he single-handedly planted a small sampling of ‘Art of living’ which has now branched in the entire world and still blooming and blossoming.
+Guruji ‘s smile and thoughts have a ripple effect which changes everything around him, making everyone happy.